trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image36.png" %}

 *Now the label you entered is assigned to slot 1a.
-Slot labels are helpful if you forget which button is assigned to which account you can open the OnlyKey app at any time to see how it is set up.*
+Slot labels are helpful if you forget which button is assigned to which account.
+You can open the OnlyKey app at any time to see how it is set up.*

 {% include image.html file="image66.png" %}